lvcabral/carabiner/README.md

 1. First time you run the app, you will need to authorize the app to have access to your camera and microphone.
 2. Make sure your Roku devices have the Developer Mode enabled, see the documentation [here](https://developer.roku.com/docs/developer-program/getting-started/developer-setup.md).
 3. Make sure your Fire TV and Google TV devices have the ADB Debugging enabled, see the documentation [here](https://developer.android.com/studio/command-line/adb).
+4. To control Fire TV and Google TV, make sure your computer has the ADB executable installed and you configured the path in the settings.
+Get the latest version of the platform tools [here](https://developer.android.com/studio/releases/platform-tools.html).
-4. First time you connect to your Fire TV or Google TV device, you will need to authorize the connection.
+5. First time you connect to your Fire TV or Google TV device, you will need to authorize the connection.

 > **Note:** Carabiner is a prototype at this point.
 If you find any bugs, [please raise an issue](https://github.com/lvcabral/carabiner/issues/new).
 Also, we don't have a code signing certificate yet, so you might have to allow the app to run on your system.